 Generally, a student who takes 12 credits or hours per semester is considered a full-time student.
 As every class typically requires at least 3 classes, you would need to take at least 4 classes per semester to be considered full-time.

 However, this may vary from one college to another.
-Every school sets their own minimum requirements for a student to be considered full-time.
+Every school sets its own minimum requirements for a student to be considered full-time.
 It’s important that you find out your school’s specific requirements.
 What makes you a full-time student at your school may be different from that of other schools.
 Knowing your enrollment status matters as it impacts your financial aid as well as your taxes.

 Advantages Of Being A Full-Time Student